robicch/jQueryGantt/README.md

 ===========
 jQuery Gantt editor has been written by Roberto Bicchierai and Silvia Chelazzi

-Read the genesi of this component here: http://roberto.open-lab.com/2012/06/14/the-javascript-gantt-odyssey/

 These are some key features:
 * jquery based
 * MIT licensed: you can reuse everywhere